-VERSION NUMBER PUBLISHED DATE DESCRIPTION OF CHANGES 4.0 April 17, 2024 Minor revisions to tables, figures, and appendices.
-Addition of sections 2.3 and 3.5.
+VERSION NUMBER PUBLISHED DATE DESCRIPTION OF CHANGES 5.0 May 23, 2025 Minor revisions to tables, figures, and appendices.
+Addition of Sections 3.1.1.1 "What Activities are Eligible for CE Hours?" and 3.1.1.2 "What Activities are Ineligible for CE Hours?"
+4.0 March 22, 2024 Minor revisions to tables, figures, and appendices.
+Addition of Sections 2.3 and 3.5.
 3.0 May 1, 2023 Revisions to Program applicability for Non-Practising and Life - Non-Practising individuals, the Continuing Education Program requirements, and requirements of a CE Plan, and exemption deadline.
 Requirements for reinstating Registrants added.
 Minor changes to recording activities, annual Regulatory Learning Module, and the Continuing Education Plan template (Appendix B).
 2.1 June 2, 2022 Minor updates to continuing education requirements for new Registrants and to the Continuing Education Plan template (Appendix B).
-2.0 March 31, 2022 Revisions to continuing education requirements for Non-practising Life Members and new Registrants; minor updates to exemptions, avenues of learning, and Annual Reporting.
+2.0 March 31, 2022 Revisions to Continuing Education requirements for Non-Practising Life Members and new Registrants; minor updates to exemptions, avenues of learning, and Annual Reporting.
 1.1 July 12, 2021 Minor updates to designations, reporting directions, CE Plan template, and exemption request form.
 1.0 January 19, 2021 Initial version.